-A licensee must nominate a member of senior management with dayto-day responsibility for handling the relationship with the outsourcing provider and ensuring that relevant risks are addressed.
+A licensee must nominate an approved person within the licensee to handle the responsibility of the day-to-day relationship with the outsourcing provider and to ensure that relevant risks are addressed.
 The CBB should be informed of the designated individual as part of the written prior approval required under Rule RM-7.1.6.